 Commonly, LEZs are all areas of particular architectural interest, supposed to be pleasant to the eye and easy to walk.
 LPR Monitoring should not lead to the proliferation of unsightly video equipment.
-LPR cameras in a LEZ must be compact, inconspicuous, and not require specific heavy infrastructures.
+LPR/ANPR Cameras in a LEZ must be compact, inconspicuous, and not require specific heavy infrastructures.

 The main commitments we at Survision have taken seriously are the ones related to the environment, so the LEZ subject is a soft spot for us; it is, of course, also an opportunity to integrate our technology, wits, and passion with our desire to do good things for the people.